mtw/mtw.github.io/Pelican/content/blog/2022-07-26-Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA-binding-protein.rst

 :category: publications
 :slug: Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA-binding-protein
 :author: mtw
-:summary: In this contribution we study the association complexes of the RNA-binding protein Musashi 1 (MSI1) with different RNA motifs, using molecular dynamics simulations
+:summary: In this contribution we study the association complexes of the RNA-binding protein Musashi-1 with different RNA motifs, using molecular dynamics simulations
-:description: Molecular Dynamics simulations of association complexes between the RNA-binding protein Musashi 1 (MSI1) and different RNA motifs
+:title: Musashi-1 RNA-Binding Protein's Role in RNA Recognition
+:description: RNA-protein complexes are crucial yet often understudied components in molecular biology.
+Among these, the Musashi (MSI) family of RNA-binding proteins has recently gained attention for its involvement in cell processes and its interaction with Zika virus RNA.
+In this study, we delve into the intricate details of how MSI1, a member of the Musashi family, binds to different RNA motifs, shedding light on the selectivity of these interactions

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong